BOV-010: Liquidity Management

 Liquidity risk is defined as an inability to meet payment obligations in a timely manner when they become due and the risk that assets may not be convertible into cash when needed.
 Liquidity risk is categorized into three risk types:

-• Market liquidity risk occurs when the University is unable to convert assets into cash without significant losses.
+- Market liquidity risk occurs occurs when the University is unable to convert assets into cash without significant losses

-The liquidity policy is meant to work in tandem with the University’s Board-approved Debt Policy, Working Capital Investment Policy, and Interest Rate Risk Management Policy.
+The liquidity policy works in tandem with the University’s Board-approved Debt Policy, Working Capital Investment Policy, and Interest Rate Risk Management Policy.

 The policy governs University-wide liquidity management, including the Academic Divisions and the Medical Center.
 The policy does not govern liquidity management at University-affiliated foundations, including the University of Virginia Investment Management Company (“UVIMCO”).